jostho/cornet/README.md

     ansible-playbook -v provision/sg.yml

-Authorize your current IP with bastion SG (if not authorized already)
+Authorize your current IP with bastion security group (if not authorized already)

     ansible-playbook -v configure/sg.yml

 See [package README](package/README.md) to find out how to build artifacts and push to a s3 bucket

-## Provison the cluster
+## Provision the cluster

 Provision a bastion node